 When you initially set up a project from a template, we retrieve the code from the the Magento Commerce template.
 This code repo is cloned to your project as the

-The remote server gets your code using Git.
-When you push your code from local to the remote Git, a series of checks and code validation completes prior to build and deploy scripts.
+When you push your code from your local workspace to the remote repository, a series of checks and code validation completes prior to build and deploy scripts.
 The built-in Git server checks what you are pushing and makes changes.
 For example, you may want to add an Elasticsearch instance.
 The built-in Git server detects this and verifies that the topology of your cluster is modified to your new needs.

 If you have a syntax error in a configuration file, our Git server refuses the push.
 For details, see Protective Block.

 This phase also runs

 During the build phase, the site is not in maintenance mode and will not be brought down if errors or issues occur.
 We build only what has changed since the last build.